JonathanFDaniel/P7_Groupomania/backend/README.md

 server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

-Create a .env file at the root of the project
+Create a .env file at the root of the project.
 Add the following lines to your .env file :

     JWT_SECRET=<your secret message>